 Some motorcycle riders have the same misguided belief that token deterrents will prevent their beloved machines from being stolen.

-They visualize would-be thieves standing in resignation with hand on hips at the sight of the small contraption you have placed around a wheel or brake lever.
+They visualise would-be thieves standing in resignation with hands-on hips at the sight of the small contraption you have placed around a wheel or brake lever.

 No one device will prevent outright theft.

 With that in mind, slowing down a criminal may be enough to send him on to the next bike, which is where a good deterrent or security accessory comes into its own.
 As every scuba diver knows, you don’t have to outswim a shark… just your dive buddy.

 Quality in a small package